aduros/pjs/README.md

 # EXAMPLES

 **Remember**: You can run any of these examples with `--explain` to inspect the generated program.
+`pjs` syntax is meant to be powerful, but never mysterious.

 ## Transforming Examples